IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

 ```
 Creates a new p5 graphic that will render the text in `textString`, and adds it to the TileRenderer's `graphics` object.
 Or, if a text graphic containing the text in `textString` already exists, it just returns that graphic.
 - `textString`: String.
 The text to render in the text graphic
-- `graphicSettingsObject`: An object with all the same settings options when calling `getGraphic()`, but with two additions:
+- `graphicSettingsObject`: Optional.
+An object with all the same settings options when calling `getGraphic()`, but with two additions:
 ```javascript
 graphicSettingsObject = {
   textColor: __, //REQUIRED: index of the desired text color in the color palette